jge162/CSUF-ASU-Courses/Nessus/readme.md

 ---

+#### Example Scan on Home Network:
-### For example, I performed a local scan and found several vulnerabilities, including an outdated version of Node.js, outdated firmware on my router switch, and SNMP being enabled on the router.
+I performed a local scan and found several vulnerabilities, including an outdated version of Node.js, outdated firmware on my router switch, and SNMP being enabled on the router.
 After addressing these issues and rescanning, no more vulnerabilities were detected.

 ---